Adamp799/GLiNER2_synthetic_data/README.md

 ```python
 gen = DataGenerator(example_generation_mode="llm")
 ```
 Both modes can be combined.
-If **task inference** is LLM-backed and the LLM call fails (Ollama unavailable, invalid JSON, timeout), the generator falls back to rule-based inference.
-If **example generation** is LLM-backed and the LLM fails for a given example (unreachable, timeout, or invalid response), that example is generated via templates instead, so the generator always returns exactly `n` examples.
+If **task inference** is LLM-backed and the LLM call fails, the generator falls back to rule-based inference.
+If **example generation** is LLM-backed and the LLM fails, that example is generated via templates instead, so the generator always returns exactly `n` examples.

-**Note:** in template mode, classification is only supported for sentiment tasks (labels `positive`, `negative`, `neutral`).
-Non-sentiment classification requires `example_generation_mode="llm"`, since template-generated texts cannot be meaningfully tied to arbitrary label sets.

-The Ollama host is read from the `OLLAMA_HOST` environment variable (e.g. `172.21.112.1:11434`).
+- The llm endpoint is read from the `OLLAMA_HOST` environment variable.
 Unset defaults to `http://localhost:11434`.
+- Ensure Ollama is reachable by running the `ollama serve` command.

+**Note A:** Without LLM capability, inference and generation is limited to set tasks and templates.

+**Note B:** With LLM capability enabled, example generation is often less accurate to the natural language description.

 ### Fine-tuning and evaluation